 The heat of the forge is also conducive to Fanservice.
 Though female smiths are not unknown, the vast majority of these sequences will be conducted by some brawny male figure, largely due to the popularity of Hot Men at Work — and despite the obvious danger from spurting flames and shooting sparks, such a scene will often (as in the page picture) be conducted as a Shirtless Scene, as well.
 Can occasionally appear in a Hard-Work Montage because what can be more manly than burly men hitting hot metal?

 - In Berserk, Guts has maintenance done on his Dragonslayer via this.

 - Queen's Blade: the female Fanservicey version done by Cattleya, less so by Ymir.

-- In the anime version of Sakura Taisen, after Sakura breaks her sword, it had to be reforged back.
+- In Sakura Wars (TV), after Sakura breaks her sword, it had to be reforged back.
 No shirtless men, since they are mostly elderly.

 - City Hunter has a variant: Ryo carefully melting a gold coin to make a special tip for a .500 Nitro Express round, as he needed a weaker bullet than the standard elephant killer for what he had in mind.